Sample Efficiency Matters: A Benchmark for Practical Molecular Optimization: Algorithms

 In this paper, we limit our scope to general-purpose single-objective molecular optimization methods focusing on small organic molecules with scalar properties with some relevance to therapeutic design.
 Formally, we can formulate such a molecular design problem as an optimization problem:

-where $m$ is a molecular structure, $\calQ$ demotes the design space called chemical space that comprises all possible candidate molecules.
-The size of $\calQ$ is impractically large, e.g., $10^{60}$~\cite{bohacek1996art}.
-We assume we have access to the ground truth value of a property of interest denoted by $\calO(m): \calQ \rightarrow \mathcal{R}$, where an oracle, $\calO$, is a black-box function that evaluates certain chemical or biological properties of a molecule $m$ and returns the ground truth property $\calO(m)$ as a scalar.
+where $m$ is a molecular structure, $\calM$ denotes the design space called chemical space that comprises all possible candidate molecules.
+The size of $\calM$ is impractically large, e.g., $10^{60}$~\cite{bohacek1996art}.
+We assume we have access to the ground truth value of a property of interest denoted by $\calO(m): \calM \rightarrow \mathcal{R}$, where an oracle, $\calO$, is a black-box function that evaluates certain chemical or biological properties of a molecule $m$ and returns the ground truth property $\calO(m)$ as a scalar.
+Note that neither the analytic form of oracles nor the derivatives of the properties are accessible.
+The most practical oracles---experiments or high-accuracy simulations--- typically require substantial costs.
+An algorithm able to optimize the oracle within a reasonable budget is thus necessary for automating the design of molecules to achieve high-level automated chemical design (ACD)~\cite{goldman2022defining} or function-oriented autonomous synthesis~\cite{gao2022autonomous}.